 When determining the need for guardianship for an adult with a disability, the court considers two key factors:

-If the disability significantly interferes with the adult’s ability to care for themselves, the court will likely appoint a guardian.
-However, the guardianship will be limited as much as possible to preserve the individual’s freedoms while ensuring their well-being.
+If the incapacity significantly interferes with the adult’s ability to care for themselves, the court is more likely appoint a guardian.
+However, the guardianship should be limited as much as possible to preserve the individual’s freedoms while ensuring their well-being.
 This ensures that the guardianship addresses only the necessary areas where the adult needs support.

-Supporting evidence, such as a doctor’s report or medical records, must be submitted to demonstrate the adult’s incapacity and need for a guardian.
+Supporting evidence, such as a doctor’s report or medical records, might be submitted to demonstrate the adult’s incapacity and need for a guardian.
+The submission of medical documentation (or even a completed questionnaire by a physician) has become somewhat of a standard practice in Indiana, but it is not required by statute.

-A hearing will be held where the judge may interview the adult and evaluate the nature and extent of the disability.
-The judge will assess whether guardianship is necessary and to what degree it should be imposed.
+A hearing will be held where the judge will hear from the interested parties about why a guardianship should – or should not – be imposed, as well as the scope and potential limitations on the guardianship.
+The judge may interview the alleged incapacitated adult and evaluate the nature and extent of the disability.
+The judge will evaluate all of the evidence and assess whether guardianship is necessary and to what degree it should be imposed.

-A guardian for an adult with disabilities is responsible for ensuring the individual’s healthcare and medical needs are met, but they are not required to provide the care directly.
+A guardian for an adult with disabilities is responsible for ensuring the individual’s healthcare and medical needs are met.
+While they may choose to do so, as is often the case with adult children caring for a parent in their home, they are not required to provide that care directly.
 Instead, the guardian’s role involves:

 The guardian ensures the person receives necessary medical treatment and care, which may involve coordinating with healthcare providers, making medical decisions, and overseeing their well-being.